Top Greenville, SC, Computer & Information Technology Degrees

 This program may be suitable for those interested in teaching computing and information technology at the university level or pursuing careers in industrial research.
 It requires 48 credit hours for those entering the program with a bachelor's degree, or 24 hours for those who hold a master's degree; there are also 12 hours of dissertation preparation.

-Related to Top Computer and Information Technology Degree Programs - Greenville, SC
+Related to Top Greenville, SC, Computer & Information Technology Degrees

 - Recently Updated